c9845/powerchute-vsphere-starwind-graceful-shutdown/README.md

 - You could run this script on an Ubuntu (or other Linux OS) since powershell is available on Linux as [powershell-core](https://github.com/PowerShell/PowerShell).
 However, you would not have access to the StarWind Management Console (Windows application) for diagnostics during restart of your infrastructure.
 Plus, getting the StarWind powershell module installed is a bit of a pain (you have to export it from a Windows machine where has already been installed).
 - IPs are preferred over FQDNs since your domain controllers may be running as VMs on your primary cluster and therefore would be shut down by this script possibly causing lookup issues (i.e. looking up IP of ESXi server after all VMs are shut down).

-## Currently Testing Configuration:
+## Currently Tested/Running Configuration:
-- vSphere 7U2 (ESXi and vCenter).
+- 2-node vSphere 7U2 (ESXi and vCenter).
-- StarWind vSAN 8.
+- StarWind vSAN 8 running on linux VMs.
 - PowerChute Network Server 4.4.1.
-- APC NMC 3.
+- Dual APC UPSes, each with NMC 3.
+- Intel NUC8 (quad core, 8GB RAM, 256 SSD) as host for VM running PCNS.
 - Windows Server 2016 as the host OS for PCNS.
 - VMware PowerCLI 12.2.0 build 17538434 (component versions 12.3).